patryk1007/Fillme/README.md

 # Usage

-Add FillMe the same way like other Adroid views.
+Add the FillMe view the same way like other Android views.

 ```xml
         <com.patryk1007.fillme.FillMe